parinporecha/Bakul-Hostel-Portal/README.md

 (Project No.22)

 We have made a web portal which manages and keeps a track of all the information and activities regarding hostel.

+System requirements -
+    The following is required for the portal to work:
+1. Apache webserver to deploy our website
+2. PHP installed and running
+3. CAS Login Gateway
+4. MySQL Database

-In our website we have made two modules viz.
+In our website two modules have been made viz.
 Students Module for the students of Bakul Hostel and Administrator Module for the Hostel Caretakers and Wardens.
 Details of the two modules are as follows:-
 Students Module: A student is able to login to website using his id and then have the following
 functionalities: